-Current assets amounted to EUR 195.5 million and included EUR 184.5 million in liquid funds, EUR 5.9 million in inventories and EUR 5.1 million in receivables from shareholders and other assets mainly consisting of VAT input tax credit claims.
-Thus, liquid funds represent 94.4% of current assets.
-These funds will largely be expended on capital expenditures and operation expenses planned for 2023.
+Current assets amounted to EUR 215.8 million and included EUR 200.0 million in liquid funds, EUR 6.7 million in inventories and EUR 9.1 million in receivables from shareholders and other assets mainly consisting of VAT input tax credit claims.
+Thus, liquid funds represent 92.7% of current assets.
+These funds are required for capital expenditures and operation expenses planned for 2024, but also represent funds that can be carried forward to the following year and will be used to finance further capital expenditures, including those planned as part of implementing the strategy.

-In addition, the Company also plans to use the liquid funds on hand for expenditures for specific projects funded by third parties and user consortia, some of which will be incurred in subsequent years.
+In addition, the Company also plans to use the available funds on hand for expenditures for specific projects funded by third parties and user consortia, some of which will be incurred in subsequent years.